Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-To this end, Patney et al.~\cite{towards_foveated_rendering_gazetracked_VR} proposed a foveated rendering architecture to lessen computation power and reduce the number of shades in the scene.
-In their architecture, a perceptual target image is generated by adjusting the blur filter width according to retinal eccentricity to prevent temporal and spatial aliasing.
-The authors discovered that contrast enhancement could provide a larger tolerance for blurred region size through a user experience study, and as a result, contrast enhancement was applied as a post-processing step to the image.
-They demonstrated that the proposed technique achieved a similar level of temporal stability compared to temporally filtered non-foveated images and validated it through frequency analyses, which showed alignment with the perceptual target.
-Ye et al.~\cite{ye2022rectangular} introduced a technique called rectangular mapping-based foveated rendering (RMFR), which renders scenes with non-uniform foveation levels based on eccentricity and scene complexity.
-RMFR offers superior visual quality compared to conventional foveated rendering methods while requiring minimal rendering cost.
-Meng et al.~\cite{3D-Kernel_Foveated_Rendering_for_Light_Fields_TVCG20} proposed another foveated rendering approach, referred to as 3D-kernel foveated rendering (3D-KFR), which is combined with an eye-tracking-based acceleration algorithm.
-The proposed algorithm, designed specifically for visualizing high-resolution microscopic 4D-Light fields with depth cues, provides rendering acceleration up to a factor of $7.28$ in HMDs.
+To this end, \cite{towards_foveated_rendering_gazetracked_VR} proposed a foveated rendering architecture to lessen computational power and reduce the number of shades in the scene.
+This architecture generates a perceptual target image by adjusting the blur filter width according to retinal eccentricity to prevent temporal and spatial aliasing.
+The authors discovered that contrast enhancement could provide a larger tolerance for blurred region size through a user study.
+As a result, contrast enhancement was applied as a post-processing step to the image.
+The proposed technique achieved a similar level of temporal stability compared to temporally filtered non-foveated images.
+Another approach, rectangular mapping-based foveated rendering (RMFR), renders scenes with non-uniform foveation levels based on eccentricity and scene complexity~\cite{ye2022rectangular}.
+RMFR offers superior visual quality compared to conventional foveated rendering methods while requiring minimal rendering cost. \cite{3DKernel_Foveated_Rendering_for_Light_Fields_TVCG20} proposed 3D-kernel foveated rendering (3D-KFR), which is combined with an eye-tracking-based acceleration algorithm.
+The proposed algorithm, designed for visualizing high-resolution microscopic 4D light fields with depth cues, provides rendering acceleration up to a factor of $7.28$ in HMDs.